giusguerrini/xwterm/README.md

 These defaults can be changed by specifying these parameters:

-- "httpSize": specifies the request by which the terminal sends the screen size.
+- `httpSize`: specifies the request by which the terminal sends the screen size.
 The strings "?lines?" and "?columns?" here are used as placeholders for the actual number of lines and columns.
 The default is "/?size=?lines?x?columns?".
-- "httpSource": The request to get the stream of pending characters.
+- `httpSource`: The request to get the stream of pending characters.
 Default is "/?console".
-- "httpDest": The POST request to send terminal events.
+- `httpDest`: The POST request to send terminal events.
 Default is "/".

 ### WebSocket
 The terminal receives characters and sends events through a WebSocket connection.
 Data are encoded as JSON objects.
 By default these JSON tags are used:

-- "text" for both incoming and outgoing characters,
+- `text` for both incoming and outgoing characters,
-- "size" for screen size settings.
+- `size` for screen size settings.

 Default settings can be changed by specifying these parameters:

-- "wsEndpoint": the server endpoint in the form *host:port*,
+- `wsEndpoint`: the server endpoint in the form *host:port*,
-- "wsDataTag": the JSON field for characters in both directions,
+- `wsDataTag`: the JSON field for characters in both directions,
-- "wsSizeTag": the JSON field containing the screen size,
+- `wsSizeTag`: the JSON field containing the screen size,
-- "wsSizeData": the format of scren sie string, as in "config" HTTP parameter described above.
+- `wsSizeData`: the format of scren sie string, as in `config` HTTP parameter described above.

 ### Dummy protocol
 This is a pseudo-protocol that just sends back to the terminal the data it receives.